xuzhiming/InnerBand/README.md

 way to go because it's compiler-checkable, but it does require that you generate the classes with the same name as the entities.

 And now, it's also thread-safe!
-Create a private CoreDataStore on your thread with [CoreDataStore createStore].
-If you're on the main thread, you can access the singleton with [CoreDataStore mainStore].
+Create a private IBCoreDataStore on your thread with [IBCoreDataStore createStore].
+If you're on the main thread, you can access the singleton with [IBCoreDataStore mainStore].
 Remember, your NSManagedObject classes cannot be passed between threads!

 ## Categories ##